Introduction

 The Importance of a Good Bond

-• Stronger Layer Adhesion: A lightly sanded surface enhances the grip for the next coat of drywall mud, which contributes to the overall durability of the finish.
+- Stronger Layer Adhesion: A lightly sanded surface helps the next coat of drywall mud stick better, which makes your finish more durable.

-• Reducing the Need for Extensive Final Sanding: Consistent sanding between coats decreases the necessity for heavy sanding after the final coat, thereby saving both time and effort.
+- Reducing the Need for Extensive Final Sanding: Regular sanding between coats means you won’t have to do as much heavy sanding after the final coat, saving you time and effort.

 Best Practices for Drywall Sanding Between Coats

-Let’s delve into refining your sanding technique for the best possible outcome.
+Let’s dive into how to improve your sanding technique for the best results!

 Choosing the Right Sandpaper Grit